Featured

 If you’d like more resources for daily prayer then check out our DAY BY DAY pages.

-BIBLE READINGS: You can find the readings for Friday of the December 23 here (Universalis Website)
+BIBLE READINGS: You can find the readings for 8 January here (Universalis Website)

-Mass today on Monday 23 December is at S Mary’s at 630pm
+Mass today is at St Dyfrig and S Samson Church at 10am

 DAY BY DAY